SHIVASOMANATH/JOIP/Docker.md

        ![preview](/images/19.PNG)
        ![preview](/images/20.PNG)

+    ## task3

-  * Createa postgres container with username panoramic and password as trekking.
-Try logging an and show the databases appr(query for psql)
+  * Create a postgres container with username panoramic and password as trekking.
+Try logging an and show the databases (query for psql)

   * Try to create a docker file which run php info page,use ARG and ENV wherever appropriate on 1.Apache, 2.ngins
   * create a jenkins image by creating an own dockerfile
   * Create nop commerce and MySQL server and try to make them work by configuring